 Every day, I get 10+ Bitcoin wallets that someone “forgot” the password to.
 Some are worth a few Bitcoin while some have 100,000 (or more!)
 Bitcoin.
-Sometimes they have no idea what the password is, while sometimes, there is a vague suggestion of what the password could be.

 They all have three things in common:

 - There haven’t been any transactions in a long time, like 10+ years.